vmware-archive/Workshop/Lab10/README.md

 # Lab 10 - Securing Service Endpoints

 >In this lab we will continue to add functionality to the Fortune Teller application.
 In this lab we will learn how to add security to our application.
-We will secure our `Fortune Teller Service` REST endpoints so that you must be authenticated and have `read.fortunes` permissions to access it.
+We will secure our `Fortune Teller Service` REST endpoints so that you must be authenticated and have `read.fortunes` permission to access it.
 We will also implement a OAuth2 `Log In` functionality in our `Fortune Teller UI` which uses the Cloud Foundry identity store for authentication and permissions.

 >After completing Lab 9, the app in its current state is as follows: